 Dozens of waterfalls on the hills of Meghalaya create a beautiful river called Piain, which flows directly to Bangladesh.
 This river brings lots of stones from the hills to Bangladesh.
-Hundreds of people in Bangladesh collect these stones from river Piain every day and make it full of activities, which is highly photogenic.
-The scale of the activities is mind-blowing, which bring all the foreign tourists here.
+Hundreds of people in Bangladesh collect these stones from the river Piain every day and make it full of activities, which is highly photogenic.
+The scale of the activities is mind-blowing, which brings all the foreign tourists here.

 These stones are taken to the crushers and later supplied all over Bangladesh as construction materials.

 Popular tourist attractions of Jaflong

 This place is the no-mans-land in the India-Bangladesh border from where you can have the best view of the Meghalaya hills standing on the land of Bangladesh.
 The direction from where the river Piain arrives in Bangladesh is the most stunning.
 Few yards ahead in the Indian side is a bridge between two hills, which is the most iconic photo of Jaflong which is seen everywhere.

 When water is low, you can access this place on foot.
 But during monsoon when the water level is high, you need to take a boat from Bolla Ghat to access this place.
-Dozens of tourist boats will be there during monsoon at your service.
+Dozens of tourist boats will be there during the monsoon at your service.

 Jaflong Zero Point.
 The bridge between two hills on far is located in India

 This river is created in the hills of Meghalaya from its numerous waterfalls, and flows straight to Bangladesh, bringing lots of stones along with the flows.
 You can have an amazing view of the hills of Meghalaya from this river.